 Books & Learning Guides

-The Caring Society is proud to publish an award-winning picture book series written by Order of Canada recipient Cindy Blackstock (Gitxan Nation) and illustrated by Spotted Fawn Productions, led by Amanda Strong (Michif)!
-Every book is based on true events in relation to reconciliation education and it teaches all children and youth that, "just because you're small, doesn't mean you can't stand tall!"
+The Caring Society is proud to publish the celebrated Spirit Bear book series written by World Children’s Prize recipient Cindy Blackstock (Gitxan Nation) and illustrated by Spotted Fawn Productions, led by Amanda Strong (Michif).

-The books are also available to read in French and in some First Nations languages!
+Digital copies of the books and learning guides to go along with them are available for free on our website to download.
+The books are also available to read in French and in some First Nations languages.

 Image